 Songbirds lose water through respiration and in their droppings.
 To replace lost water, most songbirds need to drink at least twice a day.
 In order to stay fit and healthy birds also need to bathe to keep their feathers in good condition.
 Bathing loosens dirt and makes their feathers easier to preen.
 Preening is a daily ritual where birds carefully clean, rearrange, and oil their feathers (one-by-one) with their bill — spreading oil along each feather from the preen gland.
 This daily preening successfully waterproofs their feathers and traps an insulating layer of air underneath to keep them warm.
 Keeping their feathers in perfect condition through daily preening is a matter of life and death.
 Well maintained feathers enable birds to fly at a moment’s notice and regulate their body temperature.

-Birds face difficult times when water is scarce or nonexistent during deep freezes like we experience some winters or during drought periods.
+Birds face difficult times when water is scarce or nonexistent during deep freezes like we recently experienced and will undoubtedly face again this winter or during drought periods.

 Heated Bird Bath

-We’ve had our Pole Mounted ERVA Heated Birdbath (photo above) for over 20 years.
-The pole with its additional leg for support, when driven into the ground, is very sturdy and remains standing no matter what!
+We’ve had our Pole Mounted ERVA Heated Birdbath (photo above) for over 25 years.
+The pole with its additional leg for support, when driven into the ground, makes this birdbath very sturdy so it remains standing no matter what!
 In the summer months I use the same stand to hold a large plastic dish/tray (like you’d put under a large flower pot) full of gooey fruit for butterflies.
 So even though expensive, this heated birdbath has served me (and wildlife) very, very well.
 Beware that most of today’s standing heated bird bath designs are tipsy by comparison (bird baths balanced on inadequate tripod legs), looking like they’d topple over every time a frisky squirrel leaps up.